For What It’s Worth: Ballpark

 A Milwaukee baseball contribution to American expressions is the term “Uecker seat.”
 It refers to an undesirable spectator spot – often with obstructed view.
 It comes from a 1984 beer commercial featuring Bob Uecker, Mr. Baseball, a Milwaukee native, Milwaukee Braves catcher and sportscaster with the Milwaukee Brewers since 1971.

 It is remarkable that someone who worked in subatomic particles would gauge anything by a measurement as vast as a stadium.
 But that’s the point: A ballpark estimate allows a lot of latitude.
-Miller Park, for instance, covers 1.2 million square feet.
+American Family Field, for instance, covers 1.2 million square feet.

 In addition, no two ballparks are the same.
 The infield diamonds are standard, but the surrounding ballparks come in all shapes and sizes.